edgedock/dcmartin/setup/README.md

 ## Initialization
 The initialization process works through a Master/Client pattern; the Master will scan the LAN for new Client devices from specified vendor, e.g. `Raspberry Pi Foundation`, and utilize the [template][template]) to install both Open Horizon as well as the indicated pattern.
 The Client devices are automatically processed by the Master as they are discovered on the local-area-network (LAN).
 Client devices are prepared by choosing a standard LINUX distribution, e.g. Rasbpian Stretch Lite, and preparing an appropriate SD card.

-The `init-devices.sh` script automates the setup, installation, and configuration of multiple devices; currently this script has been tested with configuration for client RaspberryPi devices running Raspbian Stretch.
-The script processes a list of `nodes` identified by the `MAC` addresses, updating the node entries with their resulting configuration.
-Devices specified or discovered on the network are configured for `ssh` access with PKI for each configuration after initial login with distribution username and password.
+The `init-devices.sh` script automates the setup, installation, and configuration of multiple devices; **currently this script has been tested with configuration for client RaspberryPi devices running Raspbian Stretch**.

+The script processes a list of `nodes` identified by the `MAC` addresses, updating the node entries with resulting configuration details.
+Devices specified _or discovered_ on the network are configured for `ssh` access after initial login with distribution username and password.
 Inspect the resulting configuration file for configuration changes applied to nodes discovered.

 ## Manual initialization (BETA; works, mostly)
 The default configuration file name is `horizon.json` and the default network is `192.168.1.0/24`.
 The initialization script may be invoked from the command-line; the following is an example list of commands.